VladRachita/fe-moderator/SECURITY_IMPLEMENTATION.md

 - **Encrypted session storage:** Access tokens live in AES-GCM encrypted cookies (`mod_access_token`) alongside session metadata; the backend-issued `__Host-vsanity-refresh` cookie is forwarded unchanged to align with the “server memory + HttpOnly cookie” requirements.
 - **Defence-in-depth proxy:** All backend traffic now funnels through `/api/proxy/*`, which enforces CSRF via double-submit cookie, auto-refreshes access tokens on 401, and strips hop-by-hop headers before forwarding.
 - **Security middleware:** `src/middleware.ts` injects HSTS, CSP, COOP/COEP/CORP, and guards protected routes (`/dashboard`, `/analytics`) to require a valid access cookie, satisfying section E.
+- **Role-aware navigation:** `/api/auth/session` now decodes JWT roles/scopes, enforces `exp`, and derives `canModerate` / `canViewAnalytics` so header links and page components surface only the destinations the current role can reach (moderators → Reviews, analysts → Analytics).
 - **Client integration:** The login screen launches the OAuth flow, protected pages redirect unauthenticated users to `/login`, and the axios client supplies CSRF headers and reacts to 401s, aligning with parts C and D of the roadmap.

 ---